A novel Cosmic Filament catalogue from SDSS data: Filament catalogue cleaning

 \section{Filament catalogue cleaning}

-Once the filaments have been obtained by any of the two methods explained in \Cref{ss:combine}, we apply a series of filters to remove spurious or unclear detections.
+Once the filaments have been obtained by either of the two methods explained in \Cref{ss:combine}, we apply a series of filters to remove spurious or unclear detections.
 All the thresholds adopted in this work are very conservative in order to remove only the outliers and problematic regions, preserving a very large sample.
-However, we recommend to impose more aggressive thresholds depending on the specific application of the catalogue.
+However, we recommend imposing more aggressive thresholds depending on the specific application of the catalogue.
 An especially useful threshold may be in the estimated uncertainty of the detections.
-These filters can be easily performed with the code provided with the catalogue at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}.
+These filters can easily be performed with the code provided with the catalogue at \href{https://www.javiercarron.com/catalogue}{javiercarron.com/catalogue}.